amanabdulla296/Yandex_Practicum/01_credit_scoring_for_bank_customers/README.md

   </p>

-Your project is to prepare a report for a bank’s loan division.
-You’ll need to find out if a customer’s marital status and number of children have an impact on whether they will default on a loan.
-The bank already has some data on customers’ credit worthiness.
+In this project, we are going to prepare a report for a bank’s loan division.
+We will need to find out if a customer’s marital status and the number of children have an impact on whether they will default on a loan.
+The bank already has some data on customers’ creditworthiness, we will check, clean, and analyze this data.

-Your report will be considered when building a **credit** score for a potential customer.
+Our report will be considered while building a **credit** score for a potential customer.
 A **credit score** is used to evaluate the ability of a potential borrower to repay their loan.

-# Data Processing:
+## Table of Contents:
+- **Data Processing:**
   - Identify and fill in missing values
   - Replace the real number data type with the integer type
   - Delete duplicate data
   - Categorize the data

 **Be sure to explain:**